imenferchi/Sentiment-for-Casper/README.md

   Ensure your `GNEWS_API_KEY` is valid and not rate-limited.
 - **Other issues:**
   Check the terminal output for error messages and ensure all environment variables are set.

 ---

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request on the GitHub repository.
+For major changes, please discuss them first by opening an issue to avoid duplication of work.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a pull request

+Please ensure your code follows the existing style and includes appropriate tests.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---